 The ANC was ultimately built around an anti-apartheid message.
 It was a resistance party based on the moral leadership of Nelson Mandela.
 His ability to unite both black and white voters whilst purporting the message of forgiveness ensured the party’s continued success after 1994.
 However, while South Africa still faces numerous economic and social problems (in particular the recent drought), the country is not in the grips of a resistance movement.
 Its problems are the same as many other African nations – the prosperity of the elite in the face of poverty, the delivery of goods and services to its people and the stability of governance.

 Yet, the ANC has continued to frame itself in the shadow of apartheid, using the legacy of Mandela as their greatest electoral asset.
 The party has continually emphasised loyalty, integrity and humility, adopting the values of Mandela to enhance their moral high ground.
 Whilst Mandela’s image as the ‘father of a nation’ still garners much reverence, subsequent ANC leaders have faced accusations of autocratic leadership, which means they are unable to emulate this depiction.

 Consequently, the party needs to focus further on economic reform and political stability in a modern African state, rather than rely on past accomplishments.
 This holds particular importance for the upcoming 2019 elections, where a new generation of youths with no personal connection to the ANC liberation struggle could sway the vote.
 The greatest challenge to the ANC in light of the ousting of Zuma and the declining poll numbers is to rebrand the party.
-The ANC simply has to re-present itself as capable of leading South Africa in the context of the modern-day challenges the nation faces and no longer rely on its legacy as the victors over apartheid.
+The ANC simply has to re-present itself as capable of leading South Africa in the context of the modern-day challenges the nation faces and no longer lament its legacy as the victors over apartheid.